-To this day, Berloni is the go-to man to train animals for stage and screen.
+The Toughest Cases To this day, Berloni is the go-to man to train animals for stage and screen.
 In fact, his farm in Connecticut continues to house dozens of our favorite stage and screen animal actors, which is why theatre community members started a GoFundMe to help Berloni and their furry scene partners stay afloat during this difficult time.

 Most recently, he’s been working with Great Danes—a notoriously difficult breed to train—for the upcoming movie The Friend.
 He’s also the driving force behind the new musical Because of Winn-Dixie, which, for the first time, features a dog in a lead role.

 “Sandy and Annie had 13 cues, and in Because of Winn-Dixie, which was done at Goodspeed Opera House last summer— talk about going full circle—[our star, Bodie] had over 120 cues,” he says.
 “It took three trainers (two off stage, one on stage), including the actress who was playing Opal, the lead, to make it look like this dog was acting completely independently as a character.”

 But Berloni is nothing if not up for a challenge.
 And while he has become the singular leader in his profession, his philosophy is anyone can train as he trains.
 All you have to do is think: “What would make them happy?”